Azure/Enterprise-Scale-for-AVS/Examples/Networking/ExpressRoute-to-VNet/readme.md

-# Express Route Auth to an Existing Virtual Network Gateway
+# Connect Azure VMware Solution with Azure Virtual Network by redeeming Authorization Key

 Status: Awaiting PG Signoff

 This tutorial walks through scenario of using the Authorization Key from Azure VMware Solution ExpressRoute circuit and redeeming it on Azure Virtual Network ExpressRoute Gateway.
 There are two additional tutorials which ***create as well as redeem*** an Authorization Key on either an [existing](../../Networking/AVS-to-VNet-ExistingVNet/readme.md) or [new](../../Networking/AVS-to-VNet-NewVNet/readme.md) Azure Virtual Network.